EcoPost manufactures durable fencing posts using plastic waste, an environmentally friendly alternative to timber.www.ecopost.co.ke

 In its first eight month of operations, EcoPost manufactured 5,000 posts, removing 300 tonnes of plastic waste from the environment.
 ‘That’s 500 trees that won’t be chopped down,’ Lorna states.
 And who knows, some might even end up fencing the forests they have helped to save.

 ‘‘I can’t believe I have got this far, it’s a dream come true.
 The Awards have given us a real competitive advantage and have served as a major stepping stone for EcoPost.’’

 The first thing that Lorna Rutto did when she returned home to Kenya after the Awards, was use part of the money to buy a truck.
 It is a major factor in the company’s increase in revenue since the bags and waste can be collected much faster.
-Currently up 13%, revenue is set to grow higher thanks to recent government approval for use of EcoPosts as signposts around the country.
+Revenue is set to grow higher thanks to government approval (In 2012) for use of EcoPosts as signposts around the country.

 Since winning the competition, Lorna was named one of the 20 Youngest Power Women In Africa 2012 by Forbes and one of Africa's top 25 Women Achievers by The Guardian.
 Congratulations to her!

 Lorna has also been featured in Ventures Africa.Lorna Rutto, la poto mitan, Brune Magazine.com.